- The Co-Principals, assisted by our Senior Management Team, will be responsible for the admission of students.

 - the applicant enjoys satisfactory general health;

-- the applicant's learning difficulties and other special needs (if any) can, in the opinion of the Principal and Vice Principals, be managed within the College’s normal provision;
+- the applicant's learning difficulties and other special needs (if any) can, in the opinion of the Co-Principals, be managed within the College’s normal provision;

 - reports from the applicant’s present or most recent school indicate satisfactory attitudes and conduct on the part of parents and applicant;